AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 6.md

 - Root mean square error (RMSE): The root of the MSE.
 If ME is 0, RMSE is an estimator of the Standard Deviation of the residuals.
 For a good model, the RMSE is close to 0, similar to the MSE.
 Advantage: it has the same unit as the observation
 - Sum of squares (SS): Similar to MSE, you end up with very similar to scores
 - Percentage root mean square error (PRMSE): Percentage of the RMSE compared to the mean of the observations.
 Again, very similar to MSE and RMSE, and good if close to 0.
 Useful to compare different models.
-- Fraction residual variance: MSE divided by variance of observations.
+- Fraction residual variance (FRV): MSE divided by variance of observations.
+Compares model in terms of MSE with simplest model.
 Again, very similar to the previous ones.
+- R squared ($R^2$): 1 - FRV.
+Close to 1 means good model.
+Also called NSE, coefficient of determination, fraction-explained variance.

+We are still missing correlation between model and observation, as this shows whether the dynamics are captured well. $R^2$ is the correlation only in the context of linear regression and a single parameter; otherwise, it does not.

+Correlation itself is not a good criterion, as it does not capture fluctuation and systematic bias.
+It needs to be combined with